Carlosmax1/user-current-track/README.md

-# user-current-track
+# User's Current Playing Track on Spotify

-User's Current Playing Track on Spotify
+Aplicação que mostra a música do atual usuário no Spotify.